 Prior to being elected Senator in 1996, Paul served in several locally elected government positions.
 His elected positions include: at-large member of the D.C.
 Democratic State Committee, Chairperson of the Democratic Party's D.C.
 Statehood Committee, Chairperson of Advisory Neighborhood Commission 3E, and Chairperson of Neighborhood Planning Council #3.
 Paul was first elected the ANC in 1986.
 In 1987, he became the youngest ANC chairperson and served as an ANC Commissioner until 1996.

+The Senator has worked as a Legislative Assistant to the D.C.
+Council's Committee on Consumer and Regulatory Affairs, and as a Union Organizer for Hotel and Restaurant Employee's Local 25.
+He has been an adjunct professor of Political Science at the American University Department of Government.
 Paul Strauss has been a resident of the District of Columbia since 1982.
-He currently serves as Chairperson on the Board of Real Property Assessment and Appeals for the District of Columbia, and is an attorney in private practice.
+He served as Chairperson on the Board of Real Property Assessment and Appeals for the District of Columbia, and is an attorney in private practice.
 He was President of the Northwest Youth Alliance, Inc., a nonprofit organization that provides job opportunities to D.C. youth.
-Paul has a bachelor's degree from American University School of Government and Public Administration, and a Juris Doctorate from A.U.’s Washington College of Law.
+Paul has a bachelor's degree from American University School of Government and Public Administration, and a Juris Doctor degree from AU's Washington College of Law.